How to Make a Hair Scrunchie in 8 Easy Steps

 Straighten the fabric to make sure the seam is in the same position all the way around the scrunchie.

-Slip the open end of the scrunchie over the exposed elastic and sew across the ends, back stitching to secure it.
+Slip the open end of the scrunchie over the end with the exposed elastic and sew straight across, backstitching at beginning and end.

 Sew the Extra Tie Piece

 This part of the scrunchie is optional, but it adds a fun detail.